Syed Ahmad Khan: Ain-e-Akbari

-In 1855, he finished his scholarly, and illustrated edition of Abul Fazl's Ai'n-e Akbari.
-The first and the third volume of the work was published in 1855.
-The second volume sent to the publisher in 1857 was destroyed in the rebellion that took place that year.
+In 1855, he finished his scholarly, and illustrated edition of Abul Fazl's A'in-e Akbari.
+The first and the third volume of the work were both published in 1855.
+The second volume, sent to the publisher in 1857, was destroyed in the rebellion that took place that year.
 Having finished the work to his satisfaction, and believing that Mirza Asadullah Khan Ghalib was a person who would appreciate his labours, Syed Ahmad approached the great Ghalib to write a taqriz (in the convention of the times, a laudatory foreword) for it.
-Ghalib obliged, but what he did produce was a short Persian poem castigating the Ai'n-e Akbari, and by implication, the imperial, sumptuous, literate and learned Mughal culture of which it was a product.
+Ghalib obliged, but what he did produce was a short Persian poem castigating the A'in-e Akbari, and by implication, the imperial, sumptuous, literate and learned Mughal culture of which it was a product.
 The least that could be said against it was that the book had little value even as an antique document.
 Ghalib practically reprimanded Syed Ahmad Khan for wasting his talents and time on dead things.
 Worse, he praised sky-high the "sahibs of England" who at that time held all the keys to all the a’ins in this world.

-Sir Syed Ahmad Khan never again wrote a word in praise of the Ai'n-e Akbari and in fact gave up taking an active interest in history and archaeology.
-He did edit another two historical texts over the next few years, but neither of them was anything like the Ai'n: a vast and triumphalist document on the governance of Akbar.
+Sir Syed Ahmad Khan never again wrote a word in praise of the A'in-e Akbari and in fact gave up taking an active interest in history and archaeology.
+He did edit another two historical texts over the next few years, but neither of them was anything like the A'in: a vast and triumphalist document on the governance of Akbar.